Steve Urkel

 Steven Quincy Urkel is a fictional character on the American ABC/CBS sitcom Family Matters, portrayed by Jaleel White.
-Originally slated for a single appearance, he broke out to be the show's most popular character, gradually becoming its main protagonist.
+Originally slated for a single appearance, he broke out to be the show's most popular character, gradually becoming one of its main protagonists.
 Due to the character's off-putting characteristics, a tendency to stir up events, and his role in the show's plotlines, he is considered a nuisance by the original protagonist's family, the Winslows.
 However, they come to accept him over time.

 The character epitomizes a geek or nerd of the era, with large, thick eyeglasses, flood pants held up by suspenders, bad posture, multi-colored cardigan sweaters, saddle shoes, and a high-pitched voice.
 He professes love for his neighbor Laura Winslow.
 This love often leads to mishaps that trigger plot points and crises, and is unrequited until the series' end.

 Throughout the series, Urkel is central to many of its running gags, primarily property damage and personal injury resulting from his inventions going awry or his clumsiness.
 The character became associated with catchphrases including "I've fallen and I can't get up!", "I don't have to take this.
 I'm going home.", "Did I do that?", "Whoa, Mama!", and "Look what you did!"

 Character development

 Steve Urkel first appeared in the show's twelfth episode, "Laura's First Date", where he is introduced as a nerdy young boy who takes Laura Winslow out on a date.
 Despite him being madly in love with her, Laura finds Steve grating and doesn't return his affection.
 While initially intended to be a minor character, Urkel became very popular with audiences for his oddball antics, and became a recurring character.
 To naturally introduce the character to audiences upon repeated viewings, the creators added a scene with Steve to the show's fourth episode "Rachel's First Date", which became his first appearance in syndication.
 Steve joined the main cast beginning with the season-two premiere "Rachel's Place".

 Family Matters co-creator Michael Warren named the character after his friend, writer and director Steve Erkel.
 Due to the show and the character's tremendous popularity during the early 1990s, Erkel encountered difficulties using his own name.
 He received many prank phone calls from "Laura" asking for "Steve", and businesses found his name to be suspicious.
 Warren stated that had he known the character would reappear for years, he would not have named him after his friend.

+Stephen L. Erkel, also known professionally as Steve Erkel, is an American writer, director and television editor based in Los Angeles.
+Born circa 1949, he worked as a writer, producer and director for Family Films in the late 1970s and early 1980s, later working as a television editor.
+He was a friend of television producer Michael Warren, who named the character Steve Urkel in Family Matters after him.
+Available biographical sources do not currently establish a Hungarian ancestry for Erkel.